 Include scanned certificate images, links to regulatory databases, and dated documentation.
 Make verification easy.

 Verification isn't just about what you publish—it's about who else mentions you.
 AI systems cross-reference claims against external sources.
-The more authoritative entities that link to or mention your content, the more trust you earn.
-Trade associations like NBAA and EBAA are particularly valuable sources of third-party validation.
-For operators wanting comprehensive support, specialist private jet SEO services can help build these verification layers systematically.
+Trade associations like NBAA and EBAA are particularly valuable.

 |---|---|---|

 Stop measuring just traffic.
-Traffic is a vanity metric that doesn't tell you whether AI visibility is actually driving business.
+Traffic is a vanity metric.
 Instead, measure the Lead Quality Index (LQI)—a composite score that evaluates how well leads convert.

 Source Tracking